 The festival also has a firm commitment to promoting new talent whenever possible, and to staging free, accessible events.
-In 2016 20% of our concerts were free.
+In 2016 and 2017 20% of our concerts were free.

 Although our main focus is on Classical music, we will always present other forms too.
 In 2015 the first concert to sell out was the fabulous jazz pianist Zoe Rahman’s and in 2014 we were proud to welcome the extraordinary Gwilym Simcock, who added to the magic of his captivating performance by bringing on two of the BBC Young Jazz Musician finalists to join him for his encore.

 Early evening, informal performances in the Town Hall’s café have included blues, jazz, and boogie-woogie.
 When the weather is good enough, we have a piano on the riverside terrace outside the café and anyone who wants to can play.
 Apparently, delightful piano music can be heard from as far away as the hillsides surrounding our town.